 B.S. at Russell Sage College

-All matriculated students complete a signed program of study.
+- Download the Program of Study – outline of required education and supporting courses.
 Any change in stated coursework must receive written approval of the assigned faculty advisor.

 - Liberal Arts major: students in childhood education studies must complete a liberal arts major in one of the following: English, History, Life Sciences, or Mathematics.
 See Catalog for major program requirements.